TheKunalBose/StackForge/README.md

 # 🏢 StackForge-Infrastructure
-# 🚀 Terraform Infrastructure Deployment with Jenkins CI/CD
+# 🚀 Terraform Infrastructure Deployment

 Welcome to the Terraform Infrastructure-as-Code (IaC) project!
 This repository helps you deploy and manage a complete AWS environment using **modular Terraform** and a robust **CI/CD pipeline in Jenkins**.